 *Covers the cost of initial shipping, kit materials, and analysis.
 Does not include return shipping label.

 *Need help covering the cost?
 Freshwater Future recognizes that this may be a hardship for some, so we have a limited amount of funding available to help reduce the cost.
-You will have the option at the checkout to select “Pay What I Can” – all we ask is that it is somewhere between $25 and $60.
+You will have the option at checkout to select “Pay What I Can” – all we ask is that it is somewhere between $25 – $110.

 Is the lab certified?
 No. The University of Michigan Biological Station’s lab is not certified for PFAS analysis.
 There are very few labs currently certified for PFAS testing in the country.